(Last Update: 02/11/2025)

 Types of Mattresses

-Innerspring, foam, latex, and hybrid are the four main types of mattresses available.
+Innerspring, foam, latex, and hybrid are the four main mattresses available.

 Most mattresses are designed to offer a balance of comfort and support, accommodating various sleep preferences and body types.